 Read more: WHAT TO DO IN AND AROUND LONE PINE

-6 hours drive from San Francisco, Los Angeles has always been a tempting destination for a long weekend, especially when the summer gets do moody and gray by the bay.
-We celebrated Independence Day in Los Angeles with: not only but two earthquakes, not so healthy but tasty burgers at In-N-Out Burger, and a relaxing day at Venice Beach.
+6 hours drive from San Francisco, Los Angeles has always been a tempting destination for a long weekend, especially when the summer gets moody and gray by the bay.
+We celebrated Independence Day in Los Angeles with not only two earthquakes, not-so-healthy but tasty burgers at In-N-Out Burger, and a relaxing day at Venice Beach.
 Foodie tip for LA: go and have a hot dog at Pink’s.
 I can tell you they’re famous for a reason!

-It was one of those hot summer weekends when we decided to go for the first time in Sacramento.
-3 hours drive from San Francisco, a real summer, a lot of interesting museums, tasty burgers (again), and a train ride that got us back in the Old Sacramento.
+It was one of those hot summer weekends when we decided to go for the first time to Sacramento.
+3 hours a drive from San Francisco, a real summer, a lot of interesting museums, tasty burgers (again), and a train ride that got us back in Old Sacramento.

-Before going to Hawaii, I had read so many things, and I was like a Wikipedia page, ready to give anybody all the information they would need about Oahu.
-I knew how crowded it is, I knew about the touristy spots I should avoid, I was afraid I won’t like or maybe that it’s really overrated.
+Before going to Hawaii, I had read so many things, and I was on a Wikipedia page, ready to give anybody all the information they would need about Oahu.
+I knew how crowded it was, I knew about the touristy spots I should avoid, I was afraid I wouldn’t like it or maybe that it was really overrated.
 But, yes, things are not like you plan them.
 I got there, and I blindly fell in love.